Algebraic realization of stable Poincar\'e-Reeb graphs: Poincaré-Reeb graphs of domains of finite type in

 \subsection{Topological constraints in realizing Poincaré-Reeb graphs}

 In this paper we are interested in realizing domains of finite type $\mscr{D}\subset\R^n$ with a prescribed Poincaré-Reeb graph.
-As we already mentioned, the Poincaré-Reeb graph $\mathcal{R}(\mscr{D})$ of a domain of finite type $\mscr{D}\subset\R^n$ can be realized in $\R^n$ in a way that each edge is transverse to the fibers of $\pi$.
-That is the reason why, whenever we will consider a graph $\Gamma:=(V,E)$ with $|\Gamma|\subset\R^n$ we will assume that the realization of each edge $e\in E$ in $\R^n$ is transverse to the fibers of $\pi$.

 Let us recall a notion of orientation for graphs introduced by Sharko \cite{Sha06} to study the realization of Morse functions on surfaces with prescribed Poincaré-Reeb graphs and then used by Michalak in \cite{Mic18} in higher dimensions.

 \begin{definition} We say that a graph $\Gamma:=(V,E)$ (without unbounded edges) admits a \emph{good orientation} if there exists a continuous function $h:|\Gamma|\to\R$ such that $h$ is strictly monotonic on each edge and has extrema on vertices of degree $1$.
 Such a continuous function $h:|\Gamma|\to\R$ is called an \emph{orientation} of $\Gamma$.
-A graph $\Gamma$ endowed by an orientation $h$ is called an \emph{oriented graph} and is denoted by $(\Gamma,h)$. \end{definition}
+A graph $\Gamma$ endowed with an orientation $h$ is called an \emph{oriented graph} and is denoted by $(\Gamma,h)$. \end{definition}

 Observe that each orientation $h:|\Gamma|\to\R$ on a graph $\Gamma:=(V,E)$ induces a partial order $\prec_h$ on the set of vertices: for every $v_1,v_2\in V$ we say that $v_1\prec_h v_2$ if and only if $h(v_1)<h(v_2)$.